tpartridge89/ElderTeej/NumidiumStartingGuide.md

 ### [Ordinator](https://www.nexusmods.com/skyrimspecialedition/mods/1137)

 I know, this isn't meant to be a power fantasy list!
 But that's why skills are SALSa-locked... and it's also why [NPCs have Ordinator perks](https://www.nexusmods.com/skyrimspecialedition/mods/42022) now too.
 It's only 10% of people, because if everyone could be an OP adventurer, nobody would farm... but 10% of NPCs can be as powerful as you are.

+## Current Known Issues

+- Feris may spawn with invisible armor.
+This is listed as a known issue on the mod's page, but taking that armor and giving her something else should work fine.
+- The UI messages in the upper-righthand corner are massive on first load.
+I cannot figure this out, as changing SkyHUD preferences like normal only changes it on subsequent loads.
+- You *may* need to re-activate OBIS in the MCM menu.
+- I have an MCM Recorder step set up for the Animated Inebriation mod to disable the drinking contest verbiage.
+If MCM Recorder has issues or you want to be able to challenge literally anyone to a drinking contest, re-enable it in the MCM.